What is AVR?

-Just walk in to the immigration desk as usual at the port of entry in USA, when you return and present your documents.
-The experience is same as you would enter US with a valid visa stamp.
+Just walk into the immigration desk as usual at the port of entry in the USA, when you return and present your documents.
+The experience is the same as you would enter the US with a valid visa stamp.

-A valid i94 is required for using AVR at US port of entry.
+A valid i94 is required for using AVR at the US port of entry.

 The expired visa stamp in your passport is fine.

 Once you use the Automatic Visa Revalidation process, the old expired visa in considered valid only up-to that date and day.

 It cannot be used for future re-entry from any other country.

 Off-course, the same revalidation process can be used again if you are eligible.

-No new visa is issued and the visa stamp in your passport still shows the same expiry date after AVR process.
+No new visa is issued and the visa stamp in your passport still shows the same expiry date after the AVR process.

 For example, if you entered US on H1B visa and later changed status to H4 within USA, you are still eligible to use visa revalidation at port of entry.

 Once you use AVR service, the changed visa status is also revalidated.